 Before long, there were others producing similar shows, some even using the Mac Evoy name.
 John's son Charles

 started his own Hibernicon company in the 1870s.
 He inserted "Original" into the company name, Charles Mac Evoy's Original Hibernicon, to set them apart from others (see admission ticket).

 Michelle Granshaw has spent a decade researching the shows.
 She named them "Hibernicons" after the name that

 the Mac Evoys used.
 For a much "deeper dive" you can read her BRILLIANT, 381 page dissertation published in 2012 The Hibernicon and Visions of Returning Home: Popular Entertainment in Irish America from the Civil War to World War I

 Charleston, SC Hibernian Hall March 21-26?, 1870 "MacEvoy's Great Pictorial, Musical, and National Entertainment, "The Hibernicon!
 "Representing a Tour in Ireland...
 "The Great Jerry Cohan as Barney the Guide.
 "Marie D. MacEvoy as Norah.
 "Miss Kate Halpine as Mrs. O'Callahan and the Wodow.

-The following description comes from an unknown writer who reminisces about his experience with Hibernicon shows of the past.
+The following description comes from an unknown writer who reminisces about seeing the Hibernicon shows.

 This description appeared in the Plattsburgh, N.Y.
 Daily Press in 1939.
-More information at WhitmerPipes.com
+From